About: Amelia Earhart Elementary Middle School

 Also, Ms. Johnson is well known for her caring about the whole child, and operating a Professional Learning Community.
 Ms. Gerlma Johnson has been recognized with awards for outstanding education, volunteerism and service including the Booker T. Washington Outstanding Educator Award, the Distinguished Service to Science Award, The Detroit City Council Award of Recognition, the Spirit of Detroit Award, and the AAA School House Award.
 A published author, Ms. Johnson is committed to the exemplary education of all she serves.

-Pre-kínder de alta calidad
+High Quality Pre-Kindergarten / Pre-kínder de alta calidad

 The vision of Amelia Earhart Elementary/Middle School is to foster a collaborative environment of highly skilled and effective teachers who provide opportunities for students to develop and demonstrate academic, technological, artistic, athletic, and societal competencies.